-Configuring Address Enrichments for Belgium
+Enabling Enrichments for Belgium Addresses

 You can configure Informatica Address Verification to include NIS codes in the validated address for Belgium.
+To enable address enrichments for Belgium, you must license and install the relevant reference address databases and include the corresponding unlock codes in SetConfig.xml.

-► In Parameters.xml, set the EnrichmentSupplementaryBE attribute of the Process element to ON.
+▶ In Parameters.xml, set the EnrichmentSupplementaryBE attribute of the Process element to ON.